a16z/magi/README.md

 - [Batch Inbox Address](./src/config/mod.rs#L30)

 Note, when the `ChainWatcher` object is dropped, it will abort tasks associated with its handlers using [`tokio::task::JoinHandle::abort`](https://docs.rs/tokio/1.13.0/tokio/task/struct.JoinHandle.html#method.abort).

-#### Derivation Pipeline

-The derivation pipeline is responsible for deriving the canonical L2 chain from the L1 chain.

-It ...

-#### Geth Driver

-The geth driver is responsible for serving the Engine API to `magi`.

 #### Backend DB